naskavinda/career-board-service/README.md

 4. **Access the application**

+   Open your browser and go to `http://localhost:8081`.

+5. **Access Swagger UI & API Docs**

+   Open your browser and go to `http://localhost:8081/swagger-ui.html` to access the swagger UI.

-   Open your browser and go to `http://localhost:8080`.
+   Open your browser and go to `http://localhost:8081/v3/api-docs` to access the API documentation.

 ## Endpoint